AdamsPL/state-machine/part3/article.md

     return join(lhs, rhs, std::make_index_sequence<LeftSize>(), std::make_index_sequence<RightSize>());
 }
 ```

-Basically that's the same idea but with a bit more template parameters :) .
+That's the same idea but with a bit more template parameters :) .

 There's one slight detail still missing.
 Remember that all string literals end with a null value at the end and we don't want that value to end up in the middle of a newly joined string.
 We need a mechanism to trim or in more general terms, resize the array.